alexandertrefz/essence/packages/standard-library/README.md

 as a different question rather than as the same question answered differently.
 Those keep their own names.

-**The one thing rule 4 does NOT license.** The numeric tower declares the four inequalities on `Integer` and `Rational` AND on the covering `Number`, and that is not duplication to collapse — it is a performance stratification.
-The same-kind entry is written on the member's own `compare`; `Number`'s is the sixteen-cell cross-kind table that reaches the whole numeric tower.
+**The one thing rule 4 does NOT license.** `Integer` and `Rational` each declare the four inequalities that `Orderable` already provides, and that is not duplication to collapse — it is a performance stratification, and a widening besides.
+The written entry is on the member's own `compare`, a bigint or a cross-multiplication; the provided one reads whatever `compare` the conformance names, and for a receiver of the covering `Number` Type that is the sixteen-cell cross-kind table that reaches the whole numeric tower.
 Deleting the member entries would route two Integers through it and nearly double a Program that only prints a greeting.
+Each written Overload also holds an entry for the OTHER kind — `Integer::isLessThan(_ Rational)` — which a Method over `Self` can not offer.
 The reasoning is written above `Integer::isLessThan`, and `packages/compiler/src/tests/bundleSize.spec.ts` is the guard.
 Before collapsing anything that looks repeated here, check whether the repeat is what keeps a body reaching only its own Namespace's primitives.

+**Ordering across two kinds asks for a `Number`.** `Orderable`'s Methods take `Self`, which is the receiver's own Type, so `Number.Pi::isBetween(3, and 22/7)` does not resolve: π is a Transcendental, and `3` is not.
+Bind the receiver as the covering Type first — `constant pi: Number = Number.Pi` — and every member of the tower is a bound it accepts. `Number.compare(3, to Number.Pi)` answers the same question without a Constant.

 Three name SHAPES, so rule 1 is not misapplied: